wilsonliaows/docs/developing-connectors/sdk/methods.md

 - delete(url, input)

 ### Argument types
-Each REST verb methods must be provided a `url` string as the first argument.
+Each REST verb method must be provided a `url` string as the first argument.
 The second argument (optional) can be in 2 forms.

-Firstly, `input` can be passed as a single Hash.
-This Hash can simply be the `input` of the `execute` or `poll` argument, like this:
+Firstly, `input` can be passed as a single hash.
+This hash can simply be the `input` of the `execute` or `poll` argument, such as the following:

 ```ruby
 execute: lambda do |connection, input|